coffeek3/ogre-gpu/Docs/src/scripts.md

 @param resolution <b>&lt;dpi&gt;</b> The resolution in dots per inch, which is used in conjunction with the point size to determine the final texture size.
 Typical values are 72 / 96 dpi.
 This should match the dpi of the screen, given that the glyps occupy `size` points after projection (i.e. in screen-space).

+@param antialias\_colour <b>&lt;true|false&gt;</b> This is an optional flag, which defaults to `false`.
+The generator will antialias the font by default using the alpha component of the texture, which will look fine if you use alpha blending to render your text (this is the default assumed by TextAreaOverlayElement for example).
+If, however you wish to use a colour based blend like add or modulate in your own code, you should set this to `true` so the colour values are anti-aliased too.
+If you set this to true and use alpha blending, you’ll find the edges of your font are antialiased too quickly resulting in a *thin* look to your fonts, because not only is the alpha blending the edges, the colour is fading too.
+Leave this option at the default if in doubt.

 @param code\_points <b>nn-nn \[nn-nn\] ..</b> This directive allows you to specify which unicode code points should be generated as glyphs into the font texture.
-If you don’t specify this, code points 32-126 will be generated by default which covers the ASCII glyphs.
+If you don’t specify this, code points 33-126 will be generated by default which covers the ASCII glyphs.
 If you use this flag, you should specify a space-separated list of inclusive code point ranges of the form ’start-end’.
 Numbers must be decimal.

+@param character\_spacer <b>&lt;spacing\_in\_points&gt;</b> This option can be useful for fonts that are atypically wide, e.g. calligraphy fonts, where you may see artifacts from characters overlapping.
+The default value is 5.

 You can also create new fonts at runtime by using the FontManager if you wish.